Samuel “Eddy” Queener, age 81 of Clinton

-Samuel “Eddy” Queener, age 81 of Clinton passed away at his residence on Sunday, February 27, 2021.
+Samuel “Eddy” Queener, age 81 of Clinton passed away at his residence on Saturday, February 27, 2021.
 Samuel was a member of Second Baptist Church and a member of the Chapter B Motorcycle Club.
-He retired from K-25 Fire Department as a Captain and in his earlier years was a dispatcher and volunteer for the Clinton Fire Department and also a dispatcher for the Clinton Police Department.
-Throughout his life he loving going to yard sales, fishing, and riding motorcycles.
+He retired from K-25 Fire Department as a Commander and in his earlier years was a dispatcher and volunteer for the Clinton Fire Department and also a dispatcher for the Clinton Police Department.
+Throughout his life he loved going to yard sales, fishing, and riding motorcycles.

 He was preceded in death by his parents, Robert Earl and Edna Mae Queener; sister, Laura “Ann” Queener Melton.